utiasDSL/upright/README.md

-# Upright: Nonprehensile Object Transportation (with a Mobile Manipulator)
+# Upright

-Simulation and experiment code for a mobile manipulator balancing objects on its end effector.
-Simulator is Pybullet.
+Code for solving the waiter's problem with model predictive control on a mobile manipulator.

 The code is designed to run on ROS Noetic.
 There is Docker image available in the `docker/` directory if you are not running Ubuntu 20.04 with Noetic